UX design, UI development

 “Well, we had an expert in user experience.
 Marlin Ouverson did the entire design for the user experience… down to the placement of every pixel and every color… and it’s absolutely beautiful.
 And everyone that we had come in to view this while we were setting it up was oohing and aahing about it, so we knew we had gotten it right.”

-Radeus Labs, Inc. recently developed the first in a new generation of control systems for the large dish antennas used for tracking communications satellites.
-External Design’s Marlin Ouverson conceived and designed both the user experience and user interface (UX, UI) within the constraints of the host operating system.
 Our long-time colleagues at FORTH, Inc. provided engineering support and software development.
-Radeus’ resulting Model 8200 ACU (shown) has clear competitive and usability advantages over earlier systems.
+Radeus’ resulting Model 8200 ACU (shown) immediately showed clear competitive and usability advantages over the industry’s legacy systems.
 It continues to receive very favorable reviews in the satcom field.

-Circa 1980, Marlin Ouverson was invited to Xerox PARC (Palo Alto Research Center) labs, where engineers demonstrated to him the world’s first functioning computer mouse and the first example of multiple windows on a display, with a different application running in each.
-They were barebones by today’s standards, but paved the way to the first Macintosh and other, now-ubiquitous, GUI* operating systems and devices.
+Circa 1980, Marlin Ouverson was invited to Xerox PARC (Palo Alto Research Center) labs, where engineers demonstrated to him the world’s first computer mouse and the first example of multiple windows on a display, with a different application running in each.
+They paved the way to the first Macintosh and other, now-ubiquitous, GUI* operating systems and devices.

 Since those days, Marlin has consistently advocated for improved human-machine interfaces.